barbosarafael/churn-prediction/README.md

 3. Click in the experiment "Churn Prediction Experiment v11"
 4. To see the best model, sort by f1-metric and click in the best model
+5. You will see the metrics of the best model

 ## TODOs